johudsonRx/serverless-external-adaptor/README.md

 npm install
 ```

-The following dependencies may have to be installed independently:
+The following dependencies have to be installed independently:

 ```bash
 npm install -g serverless